MarketSquare/robotframework-robocop/docs/external_rules.rst

     self.param("name-of-the-rule", "name-of-param")

 Parameter value is passed as string.
-Use ``converter`` argument to define method that will be use to convert the value:
+Use ``converter`` argument to define a method that will be used to convert the value:

 ..  code-block:: python